psenger/Jersey-Security-Basic/README.md

 [Installing Apache Maven](https://maven.apache.org/install.html)
 [videos for Apache Maven](https://www.youtube.com/playlist?list=PLTgRMOcmRb3OGBIfqPSZFk0Nn0B4xGZqs)

 Then you can run the whole project with Tomcat ( as a plugin ) via the following command line.
-I have included tomcat 6 in this build so you dont have to download it and install it.
-This should run with tomcat 8 with some minor tweaks to the web.xml
+I have included tomcat 7 in this build so you dont have to download it and install it.
+This should run with tomcat 8 with some minor tweaks to the web.xml More information on the goals can be found here [tomcat 7 maven goals](http://tomcat.apache.org/maven-plugin-trunk/tomcat7-maven-plugin/plugin-info.html)

 ```
 mvn clean tomcat6:run